arduino/docs-content/content/hardware/08.edu/solution-and-kits/matter-discovery-bundle/datasheet/datasheet.md

 <p style="text-align: justify;">The Arduino Matter Discovery Bundle can be powered through the following recommended methods:</p>

 - <p style="text-align: justify;"><strong>USB-C® connector on the Arduino Nano Matter</strong>: Provides a +5 VDC input through the onboard USB-C® port.
 This is the recommended method for powering the entire bundle during development and prototyping.</p>
-- <p style="text-align: justify;"><strong>VIN pad via Nano Connector Carrier</strong>: The <code>VIN</code> pad on the Arduino Nano Matter is accessible through the Nano Connector Carrier's female headers, allowing external power supply connection.
+- <p style="text-align: justify;"><strong>VIN pad via Arduino Nano Connector Carrier</strong>: The <code>VIN</code> pad on the Arduino Nano Matter is accessible through the Arduino Nano Connector Carrier's female headers, allowing external power supply connection.
 This pad accepts an unregulated +6 to +21 VDC input (typical +7 VDC) that is internally regulated.
 This method is suitable for standalone deployments or when higher current capacity is required.</p>

 <div style="background-color: #FFFFE0; border-left: 6px solid #FFD700; margin: 20px 0; padding: 15px;">
-<p style="text-align: justify;"><strong>Power Tip:</strong> When using the Modulino® Latch Relay module to control external devices, ensure that the external power supply for the controlled device is properly isolated from the bundle's power supply to prevent any damage.</p>
+<p style="text-align: justify;"><strong>Power Tip:</strong> When using the Arduino Modulino® Latch Relay module to control external devices, ensure that the external power supply for the controlled device is properly isolated from the bundle's power supply to prevent any damage.</p>
 </div>

 <div style="background-color: #FFCCCC; border-left: 6px solid #FF0000; margin: 20px 0; padding: 15px;">